2007H3/cde/dataset-doc-template.md

 <a href="" title="" target="">View provenance</a>
 <a href="" title="" target="">Last audit report</a>

-# Security & sensitivity details {#documentation-security-and-sensitivity}
+# Security & sensitivity details

 _list the data sensitivity classification for this report, if any_